Blog Common Web Application Attacks

 Web applications are particularly susceptible to hacking because they are available 24 hours a day, 365 days a year, to provide continuous services.
 Because these applications must be publicly accessible, they cannot be safeguarded behind firewalls or secured from threats with SSL.

+Many of these programs have access, either directly or indirectly, to highly desirable customer data.
 Hackers make it their business to seek out vulnerabilities so that this information can be stolen or rerouted.
 Seeking to prevent web application attacks should be a critical priority for your IT security team.

 Most Common Types of Web Attacks

-Below are some of the most common:
+Below are some of the most common types:

-• SQL Injection (SQLI).
-This happens when a hacker submits destructive code into an input form.
+• SQL Injection (SQLI): This happens when a hacker submits destructive code into an input form.
 If your systems fail to clean this information, it can be submitted into the database, changing, deleting, or revealing data to the attacker.

-• Path traversal.
-Also resulting from improper protection of data that has been inputted, these webserver attacks involve injecting patterns into the webserver hierarchy that allow bad actors to obtain user credentials, databases, configuration files, and other information stored on hard drives.
+• Path traversal: Also resulting from improper protection of data that has been inputted, these webserver attacks involve injecting patterns into the webserver hierarchy that allow bad actors to obtain user credentials, databases, configuration files, and other information stored on hard drives.

-• Local File Inclusion.
-This relatively uncommon attack technique involves forcing the web application to execute a file located elsewhere on the system.
+• Local File Inclusion: This relatively uncommon attack technique involves forcing the web application to execute a file located elsewhere on the system.

 Although bad actors don’t generally compromise data through these means, they often use it to “distract” your automated systems, leaving you vulnerable to other malware and criminal activities.

-Protecting Against Website Attack
+Protecting Against Website Attacks

-• Web Application Firewalls (WAFs).
-These operate on the application layer and use rules and intelligence about known breach tactics to restrict access to applications.
+• Web Application Firewalls (WAFs): These operate on the application layer and use rules and intelligence about known breach tactics to restrict access to applications.
 Because they can access all layers and protocols, WAFs can be highly effective gatekeepers when it comes to shielding resources from attack.

 The prevention, control, and mitigation of web application attacks is a full-time job.
 Mounting a multi-pronged defense consisting of technology, automated programs, and human expertise will allow you to monitor, analyze, detect, and neutralize threats of all kinds quickly and effectively.

-Penetration Testing Services
+TrustNet’s Penetration Testing Services

 Building Trust and Confidence with TrustNet.